Hardingstone: Queen Eleanor's Cross

 Restoration work was completed in 2019.

+Whilst the cross was historically part of Hardingstone village, it is now administratively within Far Cotton and Delapre.

 Church

 The parish church of St Edmund dates back to the 12th century and is mentioned in documents from 1107.
 Nikolaus Pevsner considered that the body of the church had been over-restored.
+He mentions no features as early as the 12th century but refers to the tower as from the thirteenth century and arcades of the fourteenth century with octagonal piers.

 Many members of the Bouverie family (owners of nearby Delapré Abbey) are buried in the vault.
 The family used this as their family church because the Abbey, after the Dissolution of the Monasteries, lacked its own chapel.

+When Bishop of Peterborough, William Connor Magee circulated questions to the clergy of the Rural Deanery of Northampton in preparation for formal visitations held in the years 1872, 1875, 1878, 1882 and 1888.
+These and the answers provided have been published, including a detailed introduction describing the condition of the town at that time and associated issues.
+Hardingstone is one of the parishes included.

 During the Second World War the stained glass windows were removed for safety but afterwards could not be found.
 Some people believe that they might be in the Bouverie family vault, but this is bricked up and the mystery remains.